 Actual ldeal N/A Comments The audit partner maintains contact with the audit committee on an informal basis 'between meetings'?
+The audit partner meetings'?
 8 10 I do not see the audit partner as regularly as I would like 2.
 The audit firm provide appropriate technical support through seminars and publications?
 5 5 I do not look to the auditor (other than the audit team) for my 'professional development'